I have heard and read a lot of Holocaust survivor stories and the one thing they all had in common was that they never gave up hope.

 At the Treblinka extermination camp it would only take 30 minutes from the train arriving to death in the gas chambers.And yet there were those who held on to their faith and kept hope.

 I don’t know too much about Hanukkah.
-I know it’s the the Jewish Festival of Lights and it remembers the rededication of the second Jewish Temple in Jerusalem.
-This happened in the 160s BCE/BC (before Jesus was born).
+I know it’s the the Jewish Festival of Light and it remembers the rededication of the second Jewish Temple in Jerusalem.
 (Hanukkah is the Jewish word for ‘dedication’.)
 Hanukkah last for eight days and starts on the 25th of Kislev, the month in the Jewish calendar that occurs at about the same time as December.

 During the Holocaust this festival was still celebrated and I think it helped people maintain a sense of humanity just to know there would a light at the end of this darkest of eras and I do think it gave some people that bit of hope.